MonilBhavsar/DENO-REST-API/README.md

 # DENO-REST-API

-## A Simple REST API using DENO 1.0 with TypeScript & Oak Framework
+## A Simple REST API using DENO 1.0, TypeScript & Oak Framework

 ### 🚀 Running the App